rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 ## Conclusions

-Although in this post we’ve just covered the tip of the iceberg, we can see the potential of this search engine and how easy it is to integrate it to a Rails application.
+Although in this post we’ve just covered the tip of the iceberg, we can see the potential of this search engine when it comes to full-text searches thanks to its cutting-edge natural language processing tools.
+Also, we could see how easy it is to integrate it to our Rails application using the official Ruby gems they provide.

+But that's not all.
 Elastic also has several other applications.
 For example, we have been using it in some of our applications not only to admit typos and make searches smarter and faster but also to add [synonyms to some list of words]([https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html)) in our e-commerce apps where we expect searches like ‘ps4’ to match with ‘playstation 4’, ‘playstation four’, or ‘ipad’ to match ‘i pad’ or ‘i-pad’.
 It also has several interesting uses in [geospacial queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html) including geodistances and geoshapes.

 I encourage you to get lost into the wide [Elastic documentation]([https://www.elastic.co/guide/index.html](https://www.elastic.co/guide/index.html)) and discover the huge potential that it can add to our applications.